 #10: Check for Fine Print that Could Exclude You

 The most likely fine print could be about full-timing.
 Some contracts will exclude you if you are full-timing.
+And bear in mind that some such contracts define “full-timing” in unexpected ways – for example, they might stipulate that spending more than three months per year in your RV constitutes “full-time”!
 In that case, it is safest to find a different insurer.
 It’s never a good idea to lie to insurance companies.

 #11: Find Out Who Can Carry Out Repairs